Develop sharper lawyers.

 Live argument practice is more powerful than you think.

 Across 225 undergraduate STEM studies, active learning raised exam performance by 0.47 SD (about 6 percentage points) and cut failure rates from 34% to 22%.
-Debate is active learning because students must apply course knowledge, defend their thoughts, challenge opposing ideas, and respond in real time. — Freeman et al., 2014, PNAS
+Argument is active learning because lawyers must apply their knowledge of the law, defend their thoughts, challenge opposing ideas, and respond in real time. — Freeman et al., 2014, PNAS

 In a study on two political science classes—one taught through lecture and the other through debate—the latter produced stronger performance on comprehension, application, and critical evaluation. — Omelicheva & Avdeyeva, 2008, PS: Political Science & Politics